gsl-lite/gsl-lite/README.md

-ensure_z(): Allows to build a cwstring_span from a non-const wide C-string ensure_z(): Allows to build a cwstring_span from a const wide C-string ensure_z(): Allows to specify ultimate location of the sentinel and ensure its presence
+ensure_z(): Allows to build a cwstring_span from a non-const wide C-string ensure_z(): Allows to build a cwstring_span from a const wide C-string ensure_z(): Allows to specify ultimate location of the sentinel and ensure its presence operator<<: Allows printing a string_span to an output stream operator<<: Allows printing a cstring_span to an output stream operator<<: Allows printing a wstring_span to an output stream operator<<: Allows printing a cwstring_span to an output stream
 finally: Allows to run lambda on leaving scope
 finally: Allows to run function (bind) on leaving scope
 finally: Allows to run function (pointer) on leaving scope